 The lizard is known as Kalakuta Sapa in Odisha which means, Kalakuta = one which brings the message of death and Sapa = snake.
 The name originates from the belief that as the gecko climbs higher on the tree after biting, the more rapidly the poison will affect and spread in the body of the victim.

-• WATER: Provided at all times in a shallow container
+- WATER: always Provided in a shallow container

-• UNUSUAL ANATOMY: At the right angle, you can look in one ear, see through their head, and out of their other ear.
+- UNUSUAL ANATOMY: At the right angle, you can look in one ear, see through their head, and out of them